HackBulgaria/Core-Java-2/week3/1-Files-Paths-Streams/README.md

 that reads the text from `filePath` and writes it back in a compressed way, adding the `.compr` extension (or one of your choosing).

 Let's have the file
-`Buffalo buffalo buffalo rides a buffalo buffalo buffalo.` There are a lot of repeating words here (duuh).
+`buffalo buffalo buffalo rides a buffalo buffalo buffalo.` There are a lot of repeating words here (duuh).

 Parse all the words from a file, add them to an index, and assign them numbers.